rbenv/rbenv-default-gems/README.md

 version of Ruby with `rbenv install`.

 Specify gems in `~/.rbenv/default-gems` by name, one per line.
-You may optionally specify a version string after the name, or `--pre` to install a prerelease version.
+You may optionally specify a version string after the name, `--pre` to install a prerelease version, or a specific operating system to install the gem on.
 For example:

     bundler
     bcat ~>0.6
     rails --pre
+    rb-fsevent osx
+    rb-inotify linux
+    rb-notifu windows

 Blank lines and lines beginning with a `#` are ignored.